vierstralab/footprint-tools/docs/source/detect.rst

 Computing expected cleavages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We use a hierarchical approach to model the expected cleavages.
 First, for each base we compute the total cleavages within a small window (typically +/-5nt, total 11nt).
-We then smooth this values by computing the trimmed mean within a larger window.
+We then smooth these values by computing the trimmed mean within a larger window.
 These values thus reflect both the local density of DNaseI cleavage (in 11 bp windows) and also the shape and magnitude of the entire DHS itself.

 .. _dispersion-model:

 Building a dispersion model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because the vast majority of nucleotides are unoccupied on the genome, we can safely assume that most cleavages represent "background".
 We take advantage of this to directly estimate the the variance in the observed cleavage counts at expected cleavage rates.
 To do this, we collect all nucleotides for a given expected cleavage rate (:math:`n=1,2,3,4,..`) and fit a negative binomial to the distribution of observed cleavage counts (rates) at these nucleotides.
-Testing whether the observed cleavage at an individual nucleotide significantly deviates from expected is straightforward, we just pull up the negative binomial  distribution for the expected cleavage count (at an idividual nucleotide) and compute the probability of the observed cleavage count (i.e., cumulative lower-tail probability).
+Testing whether the observed cleavage at an individual nucleotide significantly deviates from expected is straightforward, we just use the negative binomial  distribution for the expected cleavage count (at an idividual nucleotide) and compute the probability of the observed cleavage count (i.e., cumulative lower-tail probability).

 .. figure:: _static/dispersion_model.png
   :alt: Example dispersion model